makarovartyom/Udacity-CVND-P1-Facial-Keypoints-detection-with-CNNs/README.md

 ## Project Overview

 First project from Udacity Computer Vision [Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891).
-The goal is to build a complete pipeline for facial keypoint detection in images, combining computer vision and deep learning techniques.
+The goal is to build a complete pipeline for facial keypoint detection in images, combining computer vision and deep learning techniques. <br>

 The completed code performs:

  * Face detection in image sample (detector based on Haar Cascade);